Hartford Whalers: Success in the mid-1980s

 The team had a brief period of success in the 1985–86 and 1986–87 seasons.
 The Whalers began 1985–86 looking like a playoff contender.
 By the end of January, they had a record of 26–20–1 for 53 points after 47 games.
 At this time, however, the Whalers began to struggle when they lost their franchise player Ron Francis and star goal scorer Kevin Dineen to injuries.
 As a result, the Whalers struggled through February, winning just two games in the month and in danger of missing the playoffs for the sixth year in a row.
 In March, Francis and Dineen returned from their injuries and the Whalers put up a record of 12–4–2 in the months of March and April.
 The Whalers finished fourth in the Adams Division in the 1985–86 regular season, earning themselves a playoff berth for the first time since 1980.
 The Whalers went on to eliminate the first-place Quebec Nordiques in a three-game sweep in the first round, winning their first, and only, NHL playoff series in Hartford.
 The Whalers then pushed the division finals to seven games, losing the final game 2–1 in overtime to the eventual Stanley Cup champions, the Montreal Canadiens.
-The Canadiens disposed of both the Rangers and Calgary Flames in five games in the Conference Finals and Stanley Cup Finals, respectively.

 The following season, 1986–87, the Whalers won their lone division championship, led by centers Ron Francis and Ray Ferraro, emerging winger Kevin Dineen, defenseman Ulf Samuelsson, superstar goaltender Mike Liut and scorer Sylvain Turgeon.
 The 93 points earned that season were the most they would earn as an NHL team in Hartford; however, they were quickly eliminated in the first round by the Nordiques.
 The Whalers started the series strongly, winning the first two games at home, but, beginning in Game 3, the Nordiques were able to successfully take the Whalers off their game by playing a tough, chippy style of hockey.
 As a result, both teams broke NHL records in penalty minutes for an individual playoff game and a whole playoff series.
 The Nordiques won the next four games and thus the series, four games to two.
 While Hartford would make the playoffs for the next five seasons in a row, they never came close to duplicating their previous success, with one exception in the 1989–90 season.